Frequently Asked Questions

 For all three models of SPT, 18 hours per week must be completed under the supervision of your preceptor.
-The remainder of the time can be delegated to another supervising pharmacist or pharmacy technician as appropriate.
-(Note: pharmacy technicians can only supervise pharmacy technician applicants.)
+The remainder of the time can be delegated to another supervising pharmacy technician or pharmacist as appropriate.
 This supervisor does not need to be a trained preceptor.

 What mark do I need to pass SPT?